sahayayush987/Luffy-Learning/README.md

 - Feedback logs are stored in `feedback.db` (SQLite)
 - All modules are lazy-loaded to improve startup time
 - MCQ Generator uses session state to persist questions across interactions
+- Vocabulary Builder uses session state to persist generated words
-- All modules support both PDF and TXT file formats
+- All modules support both PDF and TXT file formats (where applicable)